TristanMorlet/CS246-Chess/README.md

-woaah bhai... type 'make' and then './chess'
+type 'make' and then './chess' to begin running this chess program.